 Your friend, Carine

-- 2 cups all purpose flour or half all purpose half wholewheat flour for healthier crepes
+- 2 cups All purpose white flour - or half all purpose half wholewheat flour for healthier crepes

 - Before you starts make sure all the ingredients are at room temperature.
 If you are using cold milk you will create flour lumps that will require an electric beater to be dissolved.